 Can I Do Yoga During Pregnancy?

-There are some things to keep in mind if you’re on your mat and expecting:
+Here are some things to keep in mind if you’re on your mat and expecting.

 - Avoid deep twists and abdominal work.
 You don’t want to put pressure on your belly, so when twisting, always do it in an open position.
 Core work can be dangerous too (especially oblique work) and actually pull the abdominal muscles apart.

 - Don’t do extreme backbends or forward folds.
-If you’ve been a yogi for a long time, backbends (like upward facing wheel) may be okay, but if you’ve never taken a class before, stay away from them.
+If you’ve been a yogi for a long time, backbends (like Upward-Facing Bow or Wheel) may be okay, but if you’ve never taken a class before, stay away from them.
 Forward folds are good, as long as your feet are separated wide apart.

 - Stay away from hot yoga.
 A heated room may cause overheating, which can be bad for the fetus.
 And remember, of course, you want to stay hydrated!
 If you’re used to going to a class that is a little bit more heated than others, try to get a spot near the door.